shapeoko/Docs/content/zaxis.md

 ![Z-Axis Rail Assembly Parts](tPictures/so_z_axis_rail_parts_2.jpg)
 ![Z-Axis Rail Assembly](tPictures/so_z_axis_rail_2.jpg)

-**Note:** The above exploded view does not show the wavy washer (PS20017) which goes on top of the flanged bearing.

 One should also attach the motor for the Z-axis at this time.

 ###Requirements